-Artificial intelligence once again promises to hit another successful period this 2018.
+Artificial Intelligence Technology once again promises to hit another successful period this 2018.
 Various reports are suggesting that the market value of AI is going to reach $1.2 trillion.
 The figure is proof that the demand for artificial intelligence in different industries is continuously growing – and so are the threats affiliated with it like the presence of cyber-attacks.

 According to different technology experts, AI will play a vital role in helping today’s society cope with the future.
-However, just like humans, artificial intelligence naturally possesses two natures – the good and the bad.
+However, just like humans, artificial intelligence technology naturally possesses two natures – the good and the bad.
 How they play out depends on whoever is using them.

 Cyber-attacks are inevitable